denoland/docs/runtime/tutorials/connecting_to_databases.md

 ### Connect to MySQL with deno_mysql

-First import the `msql` module and create a new client instance.
+First import the `mysql` module and create a new client instance.
 Then connect to the database passing an object with the connection details:

 ```ts title="main.js"